1958 United States Senate special election in West Virginia

 The 1958 United States Senate special election in West Virginia was held on November 4, 1958, concurrent with a regular election.
 The election was called due to the death of Senator Matthew M. Neely.

 Democrats Randolph and Byrd both won their seats, amid a national wave election.
-This would be the last time that Democrats simultaneously flipped both of a state's Senate seats until Georgia's elections in 2020 and 2021.
+This would be the last time that Democrats simultaneously flipped both of a state's Senate seats until Georgia's elections in 2020 and 2021, and the last for either party until the 1978 elections in Minnesota.

+This election, along with the simultaneous regular election, is the last time a Senator from West Virginia lost re-election.